Bangko Sentral ng Pilipinas

 The Bangko Sentral ng Pilipinas (lit.
-'Central Bank of the Philippines'; commonly abbreviated as BSP in both Filipino and English) is the central bank of the Philippines.
-It was established on January 3, 1949, and then re-established on July 3, 1993 pursuant to the provision of Republic Act 7653 or the New Central Bank Act of 1993 as amended by Republic Act 11211 or the New Central Bank Act of 2019.
-The principal author was Senator Franklin Drilon.
-It was signed by President Rodrigo Duterte.
+'Central Bank of the Philippines'; commonly abbreviated as BSP in both Filipino and English) is the government-owned central bank of the Philippines.
+It was established on January 3, 1949, and then re-established on July 3, 1993, pursuant to the provision of Republic Act 7653 or the New Central Bank Act of 1993 as amended by Republic Act 11211 or the New Central Bank Act of 2019.

 History

 American era and World War II

-In 1900, the First Philippine Commission passed Act No. 52, which placed all banks under the Bureau of the Treasury and authorizing the Insular Treasurer to supervise and examine banks and all banking activity.
+In 1900, the First Philippine Commission passed Act No. 52.
+This placed all banks under the Bureau of the Treasury and authorized the Insular Treasurer to supervise and examine banks and all banking activity.
 In 1929, the Department of Finance, through the Bureau of Banking, took over bank supervision.